AleksaMCode/AMx64/README.md

 main:
 ```

+> **_NOTE:_**
+>
+> <p align="justify">AMx64 require asm file to define the program entry point, where execution will begin when the program is run.
+In NASM you specify the entry point by declaring the special symbol ..start at the point where you wish execution to begin.
+In AMASM you can use user defined entry point.</p>

 ### Layout of a AMASM Source Line
 <p align="justify">Like most assemblers, each <b>AMASM</b> source line contains some combination of the four fields</p>